 Kang Seok-ju joined the International Co-operative Alliance (ICA) as an Agricultural Advisor in February 2014.
 Prior to this position, Mr. Kang worked as a manager in the International Cooperation Office of the National Agricultural Cooperative Federation of Korea (NACF).
 As he is a secondee from the NACF, his stay at ICA will last two years from his appointment in 2014.
 He has a degree in engineering from Seoul National University, Korea.
 He also studied at the University of Auckland, New Zealand for one year.

 Hanan El-Youssef (Syrian)

-Hanan El-Youssef joined the ICA as Strategy Manager in September 2013.
+Hanan El-Youssef joined the Alliance as Strategy Manager in September 2013.
 In this new position, she will ensure that we achieve our initiatives to further the Blueprint for a Co-operative Decade.
-She has prior experience in Belgium, Lebanon, Syria, and the United States – in cooperatives, field research, humanitarian projects, journalism, and association management.
+She has prior experience in Belgium, Lebanon, Syria, and the United States – in co-operatives, field and advocacy work in international development, and association management.
 Hanan earned a BA in Comparative Literature and Spanish from Bryn Mawr College (USA) and a Master in Economic Development and International Cooperation from the University of Pavia (Italy).
 She speaks English, French, Spanish, and Arabic.

 Soizick Menais (French)